What Was It Like Visiting a Nubian Village

 Today on our On The Go Tours Egyptian trip, we visited the Nubian Village of Nag`Gharb Siheil, near Aswan, on the edge of the West Bank of the Nile in southern Egypt.
 This is the one near Elephantine Island near the Movenpick Hotel, not one of the more touristy fake ones.

-Nubian Village Visit
+Nubian Village Facts

-Nubian history predates ancient Egypt and there is evidence that direct descendants of the Nubians have been inhabiting this corner of Africa for over 300,000 years.
+Nubian history predates ancient Egypt.
+There is evidence that direct descendants of the Nubians have been inhabiting this corner of Africa for over 300,000 years.
 8,000 years ago the Nubians developed agriculture and began farming this area of the Nile.
 It was fascinating to visit this Nubian village and observe how much of their interesting culture survives from antiquity to today.
 They have their own unique language, as well as poetry, novels, storytelling, and music.
 To me, contemporary Nubian music sounds much like Reggae music, and Nubians, as evidenced by many red, yellow and green flags, with the likeness of Bob Marley on them, identify with Jamaican music as well, but I digress.

 - Riding a Felucca on the Nile

 - Hill Tribe Village Photos and Video from Laos

 How We Got to Nag`Gharb Siheil

 We got to the Nag`Gharb Siheil Nubian village on a comfortable motorboat.
 We passed Elephantine Island, the old border between Egypt and Nubia; the Tombs of the Nobles and the Aswan Botanical Gardens.
 Along the way, we crossed the shallow rapids known as the First Cataract of the Nile.
 It was great just enjoying the scenery of agricultural land, fishing shacks and indigenous camel herders on shore.
 It was relaxing and amazing to reflect on how much of the world’s civilization owes its past to this narrow strip of land along the life-giving Nile.